Skip to Main Content

 Engineered Wood Siding:

-Engineered wood strand technology allows this type of siding to maintain the classic, traditional look of wood with added elements that can help it withstand weather, resist termite damage and more.
-When installed to specifications, LP® SmartSide® Trim & Siding, for example, can help withstand wind gusts up to 200 miles per hour and can resist impact damage better than its competitors (check out these LP SmartSide durability videos for proof!).
+Engineered wood strand technology allows this type of siding to maintain the classic, traditional look of wood with added elements that can help it withstand many weather conditions, resist termite damage and more.
+When installed to specifications, LP® SmartSide® Lap Siding, for example, can help withstand wind gusts up to 200 miles per hour* and can help resist impact damage better than its competitors (check out these LP SmartSide durability videos).
 It’s also treated with the LP® SmartGuard® Process, in which resins and waxes are mixed with wood strands to add core strength during the manufacturing process.
 These treatments, along with the addition of zinc borate, also help resist moisture, fungal decay and termites.
 On top of its engineered core, LP SmartSide Trim & Siding also comes in a variety of textures, and LP® SmartSide® ExpertFinish® Trim & Siding comes in a variety of versatile colors so that homeowners can get the look they want for their homes.

 Fiber Cement Siding: